Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Tripping In (any downward pipe movement)

-• Surge pressures are still significant in the casing and tripping speeds may have to be reduced well below a ‘normal’ speed.
+• Surge pressures are still significant in the casing, and tripping speeds may have to be reduced well below a ‘normal’ rate.
 Make sure the appropriate calculations have been made on the available software.

-• Mud properties, Bottom Hole Assembly Types, BHA configurations, filter cake thickness and Bit TFA Total Flow Area all have a dramatic effect on the well pressures.
+• Mud properties, Bottom Hole Assembly Types, BHA configurations, filter cake thickness, and Bit TFA Total Flow Area all dramatically affect the well pressures.

-• Accelerate the pipe slowly to max speed allowed avoiding sudden movements which can create significant surge pressures.
+• Accelerate the pipe slowly to the maximum speed allowed, avoiding sudden movements that can create significant surge pressures.

 • If tripping in with a new assy be aware of the hydraulic bypass; was a rock bit run previously?